Teaching British Values

 We have a rigorous behaviour policy that is in the student planners, and understood by all staff and students.

 Students are taught the ‘rules’ of the school.
 They are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when rules (and laws) are broken.

-We have a full time Police Community Support Officer who works with children on aspects such as E-Safety, and students can access e-safety support on line.
+We have a local Police Officer who works with children on aspects such as E-Safety, and students can access e-safety support on line.

 3. Individual Liberty

 At Twickenham School students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries from where students can make informed choices, through a safe environment and empowering education.